kandersolar/pvlib-python/paper/2023/paper.md

 # Statement of need

-Simulation tools are used throughout the field of solar phovoltaics.
+PV performance models are used throughout the field of solar phovoltaics.
-The rapid increase in scale, technological diversity, and sophistication of the global solar energy industry demands correspondingly more capable simulation tools.
+The rapid increase in scale, technological diversity, and sophistication of the global solar energy industry demands correspondingly more capable models.
 Per the United States Department of Energy, "the importance of accurate modeling is hard to overstate" [@seto2022].

 Compared with other PV modeling tools, pvlib python stands out in several key aspects.
-One is its reusable toolbox design, providing the user a level of flexibility unmatched by other tools, which are typically limited to a particular set of modeling workflows hardcoded into the software.
+One is its reusable toolbox design, providing the user a level of flexibility beyond that of other tools.
+Rather than organizing the user interface around pre-built modeling workflows, pvlib python makes the individual "building blocks" of PV performance models accessible to the user.
+This allows the user to assemble their own model workflows, including the ability of inserting their own custom modeling steps.
+This flexibility is essential for applications in both academia and industry.

 Another key aspect of pvlib python is that it is used via a general-purpose programming language (Python).
 In addition to being more